pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 MCI deploys hierarchically: local coordinators at edge locations, enclave coordinators at each classification level, and no coordinator that spans levels.
 Each enclave operates its own complete MCI stack with sub-agents certified for that classification.

 The compliance gate is absolute.
 A task tagged TS/SCI routes only to sub-agents in the TS/SCI enclave.
 There is no "almost compliant."
-The Router at each level has visibility only into sub-agents at that level-cross-enclave routing doesn't exist.
+The Router at each level has visibility only into sub-agents at that level — cross-enclave routing doesn't exist.

 Edge deployments run with micro models locally.
 When connectivity exists, the Coordinator syncs patterns (not content) with the regional coordinator.
 When connectivity drops, local MCI continues operating on cached patterns and local sub-agents.